Kishlay222/Book-Record-Management/README.md

 Standard (6 months)
 Premium (12 months)

+dates format is mm/dd/yyyy;

-If the subscription date is 24/10/22 and Subscription Type is Standard then, the expiration date will be 24/04/23..
+If the subscription date is 24/10/22--- (here format to understand is dd/mm/yyyy) and Subscription Type is Standard then, the expiration date will be 24/04/23..